SECTION TWO: Hidden Economics of Healthcare

 Here are samplings of the reasons Healthcare Reform still isn't going anywhere.

 The Henry Kaiser caper.
-In 1943 during the Second World War, Henry Kaiser was given "Liberty Ship" contracts to build freighters for the Pacific Theater.
+In 1943 during the Second World War, Henry Kaiser has given "Liberty Ship" contracts to build freighters for the Pacific Theater.
 To build ships in East Coast shipyards was to invite German U-boats to sink them as they headed for the Panama Canal.
 There was a price-control mandate from the War Production Board, seeking to restrain wartime inflation by prohibiting raises or bonuses.
 So Kaiser protested he had difficulty attracting steelworkers to California because he could not offer incentives to move.
 By whatever means of persuasion, Kaiser was able to obtain an exemption, permitting him to treat healthcare fringe benefits as non-salary, thus exempt from income taxation.
 As Cicero noticed, "In times of war, the Law falls silent."
 Other expedients may have been allowed, just in order to win the war, but such loopholes were apparently closed after victory was achieved.
 This one persisted.

 |Henry J. Kaiser|

-The ones carrying the placards, are seldom running the show.
+The ones carrying the placards are seldom running the show.

-Clamor to retain this tax ruse is joined by non-profit charities and state, local and federal businesses, who are included in the favored tax-excluded group -- even though it would appear the employers do not share in this feature.
-Their revenues are often fixed, and their budgets have shifted to expect this gift; consequently their noise is equally loud when discontinuation is suggested.
+The clamor to retain this tax ruse is joined by non-profit charities and state, local and federal businesses, who are included in the favored tax-excluded group -- even though it would appear the employers do not share in this feature.
+Their revenues are often fixed, and their budgets have shifted to expect this gift; consequently, their noise is equally loud when discontinuation is suggested.
 My own medical society employees participate.
 As James Madison feared when he designed the Constitution, the number in the wagon being pulled outnumber the people pulling the wagon.
 In the lobbying case, the ones carrying the placards are seldom the ones running the show, and seldom fully understand the issue.

 Small businesses are entitled to the tax exemption but many do not avail themselves of the opportunity when they discover premium rates for their group of employees are often higher than the individual rate.
 Furthermore, small businesses are overall less dependably profitable than big ones, so their tax rates are usually lower.
 The essence of the self-interest of big business for "employee" health benefits tends to concentrate in those companies who make big profits, and thus pay high corporate taxes; less profitable businesses have less tax liability to play games with.
 Things take time to emerge, but after eighty years there has been plenty of time for the "gift" to be taken for granted, and the pay packet gradually adjusted to recognize that fact.
 Nothing remains to justify it except the tax deduction.